mattharley/pythonwa/README.md

-# pdpp
+# Perth Django and Python Programmers

-Perth Django and Python Programmers
+A home for the Perth Django and Python community.